 Data Collection.
-We conduct experiments of various keyentry activities with three different types of wearables on three kinds of keypads.
-20 volunteers are recruited to performance key-entry activities over an 13-month period.
-The volunteers are asked to enter keys in three ways: 1) 4-digit PIN sequences consisting of five consecutive key clicks; 2) 6-digit PIN sequences consisting of seven consecutive key clicks (with "Enter" as the last click) and 3) a single subpath consisting of two consecutive key clicks.
+We conduct experiments of various key-entry activities with three different types of wearables on three kinds of keypads.
+20 volunteers are recruited to performance key-entry activities over an 11-month period.
+The volunteers are asked to enter keys in two ways: 4-digit PIN sequences consisting of five consecutive key clicks (with "Enter" as the last click) and a single subpath consisting of two consecutive key clicks.
 For each subpath, based on the keypad layout, we classify different subpath lengths into three representative scales: short, medium and long.
 Specifically, short covers subpaths between two adjacent keys with no keys in between (e.g., 45, 41 and 75); medium is for horizontal and vertical subpaths between two keys with one key in between (e.g., 46 and 82); and long contains subpaths of two keys neither horizontal nor vertical and with one or more keys in between (e.g., 10, 37 and 29).
-We collect 7,000 PIN sequences from three keypads when having 20 volunteers wear three different kinds of wearables.
-For single subpath, we collect 3,000 subpaths from three keypads including long, medium and short distances with volunteers wearing an IMU.
+We collect 5000 PIN sequences from three keypads when having 20 volunteers wear three different kinds of wearables.
+For single subpath, we collect 3000 subpaths from three keypads including long, medium and short distances with volunteers wearing an IMU.